fqantonio/aqua/JOURNAL.md

 # 2024 #
 ## Jannuary ##
-Glueing the parts at the António Narçal workshop.
+Glueing the parts at the António Marçal workshop.
 We are using the bodyboard as a testing for all of the processes.

 | Workshop overview process! |  |